-Then, in the setup () function, you have the description of your module with the values entered in the Cookiecutter.
+Then, in the setup() function, you have the description of your module with the values entered in the Cookiecutter.
 At the end, you can find the entrypoints section.
 For the moment, there is only the registration in the Invenio application, and the translations.

-4.3 MANIFEST.in
+3.1.3 MANIFEST.in

-This file lists all the files included in the sub-folders.
+This file lists all the interested files in the sub-folders.
 This file should be updated before the first commit.
-See the Install, run, test, document and publish section.
+See the Install, run and test section.

-4.4 run-tests.sh
+3.1.4 run-tests.sh

-This is used to run a list of tests locally, to make sure that your module works as intended.
+This is used to run a list of tests locally, to be sure that your module works as you wish.
 It will generate the documentation, run pytest and do other checks.

-4.5 docs folder
+3.1.5 docs folder